When it comes to relaxing holidays, there’s no town like a wine town.

 If you have more time, the nearby towns of Saverne and Bouxwiller are also nice places to visit.
 After our hike, we drove back to Strasbourg and returned our car to the Avis office.

-Finally, we explored Strasbourg, the capital of the historic region of Alsace and the symbolic capital and formal seat of the European Parliament.
+Finally, we arrive in Strasbourg, the capital of the historic region of Alsace and the symbolic capital and formal seat of the European Parliament.

 The most photogenic district in Strasbourg is Petite France (“Little France”), a historic quarter that used to be home for the city’s tanners, millers, and fishermen.
 You’ll get the best views of the district from the Barrage Vauban, as well as from the many bridges that cross the canals.